grantcolley/headway/README.md

 #### StateNotificationMediator

 #### Linked Components
-Fields can be linked to each other so the value of one can be determined at runtime based on the value of another.
+Fields can be linked to each other so at runtime the value of one can be dependent on the value of another.
 For example, in a scenario where one field is *Country* and the other is *City*, and both are rendered as dropdown lists.
-The dropdown list for *Country* is initially populated while the dropdown list for "City" is empty.
-Only once a country has been selected will the dropdown list for *City* be populated with a list of cities for the selected country.
+The dropdown list for *Country* is initially populated while the dropdown list for "City" remains empty.
+Only once a country has been selected will the dropdown list for *City* be populated, with a list of cities belonging to the selected country.

 ###### Making a Component Link Enabled
+ * A link enabled component, such as [Dropdown.razor](https://github.com/grantcolley/headway/blob/main/src/Headway.Razor.Controls/Components/Dropdown.razor.cs), must inherit from [DynamicComponentBase](https://github.com/grantcolley/headway/blob/main/src/Headway.Razor.Controls/Base/DynamicComponentBase.cs).
+ * The component must inherit [IStateNotification](https://github.com/grantcolley/headway/blob/89d2c0070484552f226af13e10052590a89f917b/src/Headway.Razor.Controls/Components/Dropdown.razor.cs#L17-L18).
+ * The component must also call [DynamicComponentBase.LinkFieldCheck()](https://github.com/grantcolley/headway/blob/89d2c0070484552f226af13e10052590a89f917b/src/Headway.Razor.Controls/Components/Dropdown.razor.cs#L43-L45) to obtain the value of the [LinkedSource](https://github.com/grantcolley/headway/blob/89d2c0070484552f226af13e10052590a89f917b/src/Headway.Core/Dynamic/DynamicField.cs#L28) field.
+ * Finally, if the backing field has any [LinkedDependents](https://github.com/grantcolley/headway/blob/89d2c0070484552f226af13e10052590a89f917b/src/Headway.Core/Dynamic/DynamicField.cs#L29) the component must [notify the state has changed](https://github.com/grantcolley/headway/blob/89d2c0070484552f226af13e10052590a89f917b/src/Headway.Razor.Controls/Components/Dropdown.razor.cs#L65-L71) when its value changes.

 ###### Linking two DynamicFields in the same DynamicModel
  * In the target field's [ConfigItem.ComponentArgs](https://github.com/grantcolley/headway/blob/5e352324d85ec6f2690c44b2a9eabf53b87fec22/src/Headway.Core/Model/ConfigItem.cs#L15) property add a `LinkedSource` key/value pair:
    \
    e.g. `Name=LinkedSource;VALUE=[LINKED FIELD NAME]`
- * At runtime, when the [DynamicModel](https://github.com/grantcolley/headway/blob/main/src/Headway.Core/Dynamic/DynamicModel.cs) is created, fields that have `LinkedSource` will be mapped together in [ComponentArgHelper.AddDynamicArgs()](https://github.com/grantcolley/headway/blob/5e352324d85ec6f2690c44b2a9eabf53b87fec22/src/Headway.Core/Helpers/ComponentArgHelper.cs#L76-L91), where the LinkedSource and LinkedDependents of the respective target and source fields are given a reference to each other.
+ * At runtime, when the [DynamicModel](https://github.com/grantcolley/headway/blob/main/src/Headway.Core/Dynamic/DynamicModel.cs) is created, linked fields will be mapped together in [ComponentArgHelper.AddDynamicArgs()](https://github.com/grantcolley/headway/blob/5e352324d85ec6f2690c44b2a9eabf53b87fec22/src/Headway.Core/Helpers/ComponentArgHelper.cs#L76-L91), where target and source fields reference each other via their respective `LinkedSource` and `LinkedDependents` fields.
- * At runtime the `OnParametersSetAsync` method of a razor component inheriting from `DynamicComponentBase`, will call its [DynamicComponentBase.LinkFieldCheck()](https://github.com/grantcolley/headway/blob/5e352324d85ec6f2690c44b2a9eabf53b87fec22/src/Headway.Razor.Controls/Base/DynamicComponentBase.cs#L26-L42) method to fetch the value selected in the *LinkedSource* field.
+ * At runtime the `OnParametersSetAsync` method of a razor component inheriting from `DynamicComponentBase`, will call its
  * Updating the source component will trigger a `StateHasChanged` to refresh the container e.g. Dropdown.razor's [OnValueChanged](https://github.com/grantcolley/headway/blob/5e352324d85ec6f2690c44b2a9eabf53b87fec22/src/Headway.Razor.Controls/Components/Dropdown.razor.cs#L65-L71) method.

 ## Configuration